 The degree requirements outlined in this catalog are intended to be used for students entering Wheelock in the 2013-14 academic year.

 Issues in Globalization

 Explores the basics of Globalization: what it is and how to understand it as an economic, political and cultural phenomenon.
-Analyzes what "globalization" means in practice, and why it takes the form it does and places the global economy in its historical context, and considers political and institutional factors.
-General Education: Fulfills Self and Society or Ethics and Social Justice.
+Analyses what 'globalization' means in practice, and why it takes the form it does and places the global economy in its historical context, and considers political and institutional factors.
+General Education: Self and Society or Ethics and Social Justice.
 Introductory.

 PSG/HDA 226 (Formerly HDS 225)

 Explores the social and cultural aspects of health and illness.
 Emphasis on the varied ways that illness is defined and treated throughout the world.
 Readings draw upon the disciplines of sociology and anthropology.
 Topics include witchcraft, faith-healing, and alternative medicine in the U.S..
 Special focus on the inequities of health care and outcomes.
 General Education: Perspectives on Diversity and Self and Society or Ethics and Social Justice.
 Intermediate.

 Explores the global sex trafficking industry and impact on victims, consumers and culture.
 Examines the historical, economic, political and gendered dynamics of the industry, and the ways organizations work to combat the problem.
 Focus on the activism of survivors working to end the demand for trafficked women and children.
 Intermediate.

 Explores the processes and outcomes of globalization and analyzes basic Human Rights literature and its application to the global economy.
 Students will also discover how their daily actions and interactions impact the lives of others, particularly those in impoverished nations.
 Prerequisite: HDP 120-121, 122-123 or HDP 124-125, 126-127.
 General Education: Perspectives on Diversity and Self &Society or Ethics and Social Justice.
 Advanced.